Land registration (Scots law): Effect of caveat

 A caveat does not have the same legal effects as an inhibition of the property, a type of freeze diligence whereby the creditor is prevented, or inhibited, from conveyancing real rights in the property.
 Instead a caveat does not prevent the owner of the land from granting lesser real rights or transferring ownership in the land.
-However, where the Owner does transfer the land during a caveat being placed in the Title Sheet, the caveat affects (1) the Keeper's warranty given to the grantee and (2) the caveat prevents the protection for good faith grantees (see below).
+However, where the owner does transfer the land when a caveat has been placed in the Title Sheet: the caveat affects (1) the Keeper's warranty given to the grantee; and (2) the caveat prevents the protection for good-faith grantees (see below).